-Transactions that require formal contracts to be signed by the ACA must be reviewed by the General Counsel prior to signing the contract.
+Transactions that require formal contracts to be signed by the ACA must be reviewed by the Associate Counsel and/or the Chief Operating Officer prior to signing the contract.

-ACA does not make minimum purchase commitments, sometimes these arrangements are referred to as take or pay contracts.
-If an exception is necessary then documented approval from the Chief Operating Officer and CFO noting the exception to the Policy must be obtained and subsequently retained with the contract.
-The Comptroller in the General Accounting Office must be notified of any minimum purchase contracts.
+The ACA does not make minimum purchase commitments, sometimes these arrangements are referred to as take or pay contracts.
+If an exception is necessary, then documented approval from the Chief Operating Officer and CFO noting the exception to the Policy must be obtained and subsequently retained with the contract.
+The Controller in the General Accounting Office must be notified of any minimum purchase contracts.